MarcThatcher/Implementation/README.md

 INPLA is available at https://github.com/inpla/inpla.

 FLIN to INPLA - two transpilers from FLIN to INPLA.
 See README therein for more.

+Typing - implements simplified version of type algorithm.
+See README therein for more.